 - Advanced Therapies;

 - Point of Care Diagnostics.

-- Enterprise Services (including asset management and managed equipment services; transformation & advisory services; managed departmental services and staffing & capacity solutions); and
+- Enterprise Services including asset management and managed equipment services; transformation and advisory services; managed departmental services and staffing and capacity solutions and

 - Digital Health Services (including population health management; digital ecosystems; teleradiology services and imaging IT).